Bahamut (Dungeons & Dragons): 4th edition

 Kuyutha is the best known of the exarchs of Bahamut.
 He is the Bahamut emissary to the dragonborn race.
 Kuyutha was the last of the greatest dragonborn paladins of the long-lost empire of Arkhosia, and he saved many of the surviving dragonborn clans after the fall of the empire.
 For his deeds, Bahamut rewarded him with a divine spark.
 Kuyutha now lives in Mount Mertion (one of the seven mounts of Mount Celestia), training a new order of dragonborn knights of Bahamut.

 Bahamut is closely allied with Moradin, and together with Kord they rule Celestia in a holy triumvirate.
 Tiamat remains his greatest enemy, and he opposes all evil and chaotic evil members of the pantheon.
-A new race known as the Quom also hates Bahamut, due to his role in unintentionally killing their god, Lakal.
+A race known as the Quom also hates Bahamut, due to his role in unintentionally killing their god, Lakal.